Amanda-Cha/alin-food-tour/README.md

-# alin-food-tour
+# Alin-food-tour
-Food Tour for A.Lin73' 2026 Spring Training in Miyazaki
+Food Tour for A.Lin73's 2026 Spring Training in Miyazaki